 - Plants and plant products

-Make sure details in your organic produce certificate match all other export certification.
+Make sure the details in your organic goods certificate match all other export certification.